alu0101133201/pipeline_dwarfSpheroidals/README.md

 ##### IMPORTANT calibration note

 Since the calibration factors obtained with PANSTARRS imaging, GAIA spectra and SDDS spectra do NOT completely agree, we have decided to calibrate to GAIA spectra.
-Thus, we have estimated the aperture needed in PANSTARRS (XRe) to recover magnitudes obtained with GAIA spectra.\\ \\
+Thus, we have estimated the aperture needed in PANSTARRS (XRe) to recover magnitudes obtained with GAIA spectra.
+When doing the tests for estimated this aperture we find that in certain fields we find and offset.
+For solving this we compute this offset and correct it in each run of the pipeline (thus PANSTARRS always agreeing with GAIA)\\
 GAIA has been chosen over SDSS because we have more spectra, the calibration is more stable, and we have it in the southern hemisphere.
 It is true that GAIA sources are quite bright (for TST is fine but would be problematic for other telescopes) but since we only need to calibrate Halpha (much harder to saturate in that band) from bigger telescopes we expect to be fine.\\